Theofili/Subcellular-Localization-Prediction/README.md

 ```
 When executed this program:
 * Creates dataframes with proteins pulled from Entrez which have a *particular word* in title.
 In this case it is cell locations(nuclear, membrane, mitochondrial, etc.)
-* Filters through duplicates and sequence lengths based on the average length.
+* Filters through duplicates and sequence lengths based on the average length computed in the previous program.
 * **Creates 50:50 binary classification dataframes for each cell location** -- Adjust sample sizes to number of target sequences
 * Dataframes saved in `data/model_data` folder (naming = `model_{cell_location}_data.csv`)

 Each cell location contains different numbers of sequences, and for that reason total number of sequences differ.
 Each dataframe contains a `sequence` column and a `type` column.
 When `type==1` sequence exist in the location written in the title of the dataframe, when `type==0` sequence exists in any other location in the cell.

 ***Doesn't use** user input, collects data from 9 cellular locations (Reticulum, Extracellular, Golgi, Membrane, Mitochondria, Nuclear, Peroxisome, Reticulum, Ribosome)*

+> **_NOTE:_**  When runnning 1.1 and 1.2, might come accross `HTTP Error 500: Internal Server Error` due to network problems or NCBI busy servers.
+Try again in a few minutes.

 ---